abnamro/repository-scanner/deployment/kubernetes/README.md

 You need to provide at least one vcs instance detail to start scanning.
 Below is an example for how to scan repositories from GitHub.
 * scope: List of GitHub accounts you want to scan.
-  For example, lets'say you want to scan all the repositories for the following github accounts. https://github.com/kubernetes
+  For example, lets'say you want to scan all the repositories for the following GitHub accounts. https://github.com/kubernetes
   https://github.com/docker

   Then you need to add those accounts to scope like : ["kubernetes", "docker"].
 All the repositories from those accounts will be scanned.
 * exceptions (optional): If you want to exclude any account from scan, then add it to exceptions.
 Default is empty exception.
-* usernameValue: Provide your github username
+* usernameValue: Provide your GitHub username.
-* tokenValue: Provide your github personal access token
+* tokenValue: Provide your GitHub personal access token.